rclone/rclone/docs/content/commands/rclone_mount.md

 ## Filters

-Note that all the rclone filters can be used to select a subset of the files to be visible in the mount.
+Rclone's filters can be used to select a subset of the files to be visible in the mount.

 ## systemd